Gutenberg Bible: Ink

 In Gutenberg's time, inks used by scribes to produce manuscripts were water-based.
 Gutenberg developed an oil-based ink that would better adhere to his metal type.
 His ink was primarily carbon, but also had a high metallic content, with copper, lead, and titanium predominating.
-Head of collections at the British Library, Dr Kristian Jensen, described it thus: "if you look [at the pages of The Gutenberg Bible] closely you will see this is a very shiny surface.
+Head of collections at the British Library, Kristian Jensen, described it thus: "if you look [at the pages of The Gutenberg Bible] closely you will see this is a very shiny surface.
 When you write you use a water-based ink, you put your pen into it and it runs off.
 Now if you print that's exactly what you don't want.
 One of Gutenberg's inventions was an ink which wasn't ink, it's a varnish.
 So what we call printer's ink is actually a varnish, and that means it sticks to its surface."